MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

 4. In the Update terms of use version pane, you can upload a new version of your terms of use document.

-5. Additionally, you can use the **Require reaccept** toggle button if you want to require your users to accept this new version the next time they sign in.
+5. Additionally, you can use the **Require re-accept** toggle button if you want to require your users to accept this new version the next time they sign in.
 If you do not require your users to re-accept, their previous consent will stay current and only new users who have not consented before or whose consent expires will see the new version.

     ![Screen image displaying the update terms of use version pane with the upload required pdf and require re-accept highlighted](./media/lp4-mod1-update-terms-of-use-version.png)

 6. Once you have uploaded your new pdf and decided on re-accept, select **Add**.

 7. You will now see the most recent version under the Document column.

+8. Close any open windows.